-Easily Adapt The Size, Shape and Top of This Tutorial to Suit Your Pet!
+Easily Adapt The Size, Shape, and Top of This Cover to Suit Your Pet!

-Half-square triangles stitched into pinwheel blocks form the cover of this darling pet bed by chrisblanshard shown on V and Co.
-Cheerful fabrics from your scraps and stash will stitch up quickly into a pieced top and sides for your own version.
+Half-square triangles stitched into pinwheel blocks form the cover of this darling pet bed by @chrisblanshard shown on V and Co.
+Cheerful fabrics from your stash will stitch up quickly into a pieced top and sides for your own version.

-Whether you’re making this for your own sweet pet, or to give as a gift, you’ll love how beautiful and fun it is.
+Whether you’re making this for your own sweet pet, or to give as a gift, you’ll enjoy how charming and fun it is.
 Choose fabrics you love, even those that match your decor, for a bed that is just right for your pet.

 We found several sites that sell pet bed inserts.
 Simply Google “pet bed inserts” to look through them, or click here.

-The bed shown here was made using a tutorial by Jennifer Keltner found on AllPeopleQuilt.
+The cover shown below was made using a tutorial by Jennifer Keltner found on AllPeopleQuilt.
 The tutorial is for a top that is created from hourglass blocks alternating with squares.

-Replicate chrisblanshard’s version by simply making half-square triangles of the preferred size and stitching them into pinwheel blocks.
-10″ blocks (finished) are a good choice for medium and large sized beds.
+Replicate @chrisblanshard’s version by simply making half-square triangles of the preferred size and stitching them into pinwheel blocks.
+Ten-inch finished blocks are a good choice for medium and large-sized beds.
 You may want to go smaller for a bed for a small animal.

-Once you have the top constructed, following the remaining instructions to complete your pet bed.
+Once you have the top constructed, follow the remaining instructions to complete your pet bed cover.
+A zipper allows it to be removed for cleaning.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!